 - No GMAT or GRE necessary for admissions.

 - Take 2 graduate courses that apply to both your undergraduate and MSA degree programs.

 - Build time into your schedule to complete an internship and improve your employment options.

-- Take up to 4 graduate courses at undergraduate tuition rates.
+- Take graduate courses at undergraduate tuition rates.

 What are the applicant requirements for the MSAccel program?

 - Application to the Accelerated Master's in Accounting program should be made once the student has completed at least 75 undergraduate credits (with at least 24 at Mason).